daveonkels/simple-files-vectorstore/README.md

 A Model Context Protocol (MCP) server that provides semantic search capabilities across files.
 This server watches specified directories and creates vector embeddings of file contents, enabling semantic search across your documents.

+**Enhanced Version** - This fork includes additional file processing capabilities for documents, PDFs, and images.

 ## Installation & Usage
 Add to your MCP settings file:
 ```json